-Funding is received from a variety of sources, including the Ontario Ministry of Health and Long-Term Care, the POGO Development Office (fundraising), the POGO Chair in Childhood Cancer Control and other granting foundations.
+Funding is received from a variety of sources, including the Ontario Ministry of Health, the POGO Development Office (fundraising), the POGO Chair in Childhood Cancer Control and other granting foundations.

 Q: Do you sell the information you have about me?